Xardas0327/MLAgentsConfigurationUI/README.md

 <img src="/Images/checkpointSettings.png" alt="Checkpoint Settings Image" width="600">

 ### Import
-A user can import any ML-Agents config yaml file from samples or their own custom project.
+The users can import any ML-Agents config yaml file from samples or their own custom project.
 The files will be created in `Assets/Xardas/ML-Agents Configuration/Files` folder.
 (If the folder doesn't exist, it will be created.)
 Limit: If the yaml file has default_settings, it will be part of the Behaviors.
 After that, if the users want to modify the same variable in the Behaviors, they have to update them one by one.